 1 Input power lamp : Only lighting on during charge.
 Check the plug and input power if the lamp does not light on.

-2 Battery connection lamp: Lighting on when the charger and the battery are connected.

-Check the connector if the lamp does not light on.

-3 75% charge lamp : Lighting on from 75% charge to completion.

-Full charge lamp : Lighting on when charging is completed.
+2 Battery connection lamp 3 75% charge lamp : Lighting on from 75% charge to completion.
+4 Full charge lamp : Lighting on when charging is completed.
 5 Input disconnect lamp : Lighting on when the input supply line is disconnected.
 At this time, check the input power.
 6 Over voltage lamp : Lighting on when the manual stop button is pushed or charger voltage is above 66.
 At this time, unplug and disconnect the battery and charger connectors.

-2 Over current lamp : Lighting on when the current is overload.
-At this time, unplug, open charger door and push the thermal relay button on the electromagnetic switch plug again after about 5 minutes and if this lamp lights on again stop charging and call A/S.

-Ordinary/Equalizing charge convert switch : Place the switch to left side for ordinary charge and to right side for equalizing charge.
+7 Over current lamp : Lighting on when the current is overload.
+At this time, unplug, open charger door and push the thermal relay button on the electro- magnetic switch plug again after about 5 minutes and if this lamp lights on again stop charging and call A/S. 8 Ordinary/Equalizing char ge convert switch : Place the switch to left side for ordinary charge and to right side for equalizing charge.
 Manual stop button : During charge, push this button to stop charging.
 Reversion button : After stop charging artificially or push the manual stop button, use this button to revert to charging.

-1 Voltage/current confirming button: The indicator always show battery voltage and when push this button, the current is displayed in the indicator.
+1 Voltage/current confirming - this button, the current is displayed in the indicator.